376 Cops: New Report Shows Absurd Scale of Police Mistakes at Uvalde Shooting

 A small army of 376 federal, state, and local law-enforcement officers disastrously botched their tactical response to the mass shooting at Robb Elementary School in Uvalde, a preliminary report by an investigative committee of the Texas House of Representatives revealed Sunday, painting a picture of dysfunction that went well beyond an embattled school police chief.

-“The Committee issues this interim report now, believing the victims, their families, and the entire Uvalde community have already waited too long for answers and transparency,” the report read, according to the Texas Tribune, which along with CNN obtained an advance copy.
+“The Committee issues this interim report now, believing the victims, their families, and the entire Uvalde community have already waited too long for answers and transparency,” the report reads, according to a copy reviewed by The Daily Beast.

+While the report offered new details on the police response and the personal history of the shooter, it also confirmed months of reporting by local and national media outlets, whose sources and interviews helped guide victims’ families when officials failed to keep them informed.

+The document lays out how a bevy of police resources failed to prevent tragedy, even as individual school staffers tried to protect children.
+Not a single law enforcement officer was on the school’s campus when gunman Salvador Ramos attacked, according to the report.
+Instead, the school was alerted to his presence by coach Yvette Silva, who the report says “almost certainly saved lives.”

 A definitive account of how cops responded to the massacre has still not been written.
 Police and city officials initially tried to paint the responding officers as “heroes,” pointing to how officers managed to prevent hundreds of other student deaths.
 “There was zero hesitation on any of these officers’ part, they moved directly towards the gunfire,” they told state authorities, hoping they would help spin the narrative, according to The New York Times.